 How can I minimise my risk of contracting gastroenteritis?

-- Drinking bottled water and avoiding ice cubes when traveling, especially in developing countries.
+• Drinking bottled water and avoiding ice cubes when travelling, especially in developing countries.